LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 -rw-r--r--  1 root root   24 Dec 15 08:37 6040af1c817f
 ```

-3. __Provide the configuration file after you stopped one container and
+3. <b>Provide the configuration file after you stopped one container and
    the list of nodes present in the `/nodes` folder.
 One file expected
    with the command output.
 Two files are expected.
    In addition, provide a log file containing the output of the
    `docker ps` console.
-One file expected.__
+One file expected.</b>

    - haproxy-config-after-s2-stop